Augustinergasse

-Augustinergasse is a medieval lane that today is part of the innercity pedestrian zone of Zürich, Switzerland.
+Augustinergasse is a medieval lane that today is part of the innercity pedestrian zone of Zurich, Switzerland.
 It is named after the former Augustinian Abbey that is now Augustinerkirche, the former church of the convent that was disestablished in 1525.
 Once, it was one of the nodal points of road and public transportation between Münsterhof, St. Peterhofstatt, the present Münzplatz plaza at the former abbey, and one of the gates and fortifications of the medieval town walls.
-Today, as well as the Limmatquai, Augustinergasse is a section of the southern extension of the Seeuferanlage promenades that were built between 1881 and 1887, and one of the best known visitor attractions of the oldest area of the city of Zürich.
+Today, as well as the Limmatquai, Augustinergasse is a section of the southern extension of the Seeuferanlage promenades that were built between 1881 and 1887, and one of the best known visitor attractions of the oldest area of the city of Zurich.

 Location

 Bordered in the north by Münzplatz and by St. Peterhofstatt towards Münsterhof, it is named after the former Augustinian monastery, now the Augustinerkirche church.
-The Rennweg, formerly the Rennweg–Augustinergasse stop on lines 6, 7, 11 and 13 of the Zürich tram system is located some 150 m further south along the Bahnhofstrasse road.
+The Rennweg, formerly the Rennweg–Augustinergasse stop on lines 6, 7, 11 and 13 of the Zurich tram system is located some 150 m further south along the Bahnhofstrasse road.

 Points of interest

-Augustinergasse was the home of the medieval artisans of Zürich.
+Augustinergasse was the home of the medieval artisans of Zurich.
 Beginning in the 17th century, rich factory owners settled there, resulting in an open 'competition' for the best facade.
-Tourist highlights are the numerous carved wooden bay windows of these colourful houses, along with some mostly tourist-oriented shops, coffeehouses and restaurants; thus the tiny lane is probably one of the most colorful streets in Zürich.
-Much more modestly decorated is the exterior of the former monastery's church, the Augustinerkirche that as of today is the parish church of the Christ Catholic community of Zürich.
+Tourist highlights are the numerous carved wooden oriel windows of these colourful houses, along with some mostly tourist-oriented shops, coffeehouses and restaurants; thus the tiny lane is probably one of the most colorful streets in Zurich.
+Much more modestly decorated is the exterior of the former monastery's church, the Augustinerkirche that as of today is the parish church of the Christ Catholic community of Zurich.